The best TV DVD combis for caravans

 - Member exclusive

 With a 24-inch screen, a range of smart-TV features and Freeview HD included, this combi is good value for money.
-You can access online video through the YouTube app, and HD channels look great too.
+You can access online video through the YouTube app (handy if the caravan park you're camped in has wi-fi), and HD channels look great too.

 - Picture quality: